Use Lifecycle Manager actions

 Example request: POST {iap_server}/operations-manager/triggers/endpoint/{route_name}?targetType=instance&targetIdentifier=665a42a06103515d676bae41

-For more information, refer to the Itential API Reference site.
+For more information, refer to the Itential API Reference.

 Input forms (manual and schedule triggers)

 By default, lifecycle automations derive user input forms from the model of their associated resource.
-If you do not want to use an LCM-derived input form, pre-constructed forms can be selected as normal.
+If you do not want to use an LCM-derived input form, you can select a pre-constructed form instead.

 Action form derived from Lifecycle Manager